Expungement Frequently Asked Questions

 - have no pending charges,

-- prove they are rehabilitated,
+- prove they’ve been rehabilitated,

 - show they took advantage of substance abuse counseling, therapy, or education, and